 Her writing has appeared in numerous magazines and anthologies including Best American Poetry, Post-It Note Diaries, Yes Is The Answer, The Speed Chronicles, and the Outlaw Bible of American Literature.
 Her voiceover work has been heard at Metropolitan Museum of Art, SF MOMA, and the Oakland Museum, as well as in Craig Baldwin’s cult film Spectres of the Spectrum.

 In 2002, she created the Porchlight Storytelling Series with Arline Klatte, a storytelling show for non-pro storytellers in San Francisco.
 The series is now in its 15th year and has featured hundreds of storytellers.

-She has spoken or performed at the San Francisco Museum of Modern Art, Yerba Buena Center for the Arts, the Hammer Museum, Shakespeare and Company, the Guggenheim Museum, Stanford University, Storymoja Hay Festival in Nairobi, Lollapalooza, the Lilith Fair, Bumbershoot, SXSW, Brown University, University of Arizona Poetry Center, and other places; and has been in residence at CESTA in Tabor, Czech Republic and the RADAR Lab in Akumal, Mexico.
+She has spoken or performed at the San Francisco Museum of Modern Art, Yerba Buena Center for the Arts, the Hammer Museum, Shakespeare and Company, the Guggenheim Museum, Stanford University, Storymoja Hay Festival in Nairobi, Lollapalooza, the Lilith Fair, Bumbershoot, SXSW, Brown University, University of Arizona Poetry Center, the Eugene Mirman Comedy Festival, and other places; and has been an artist in residence at CESTA in Tabor, Czech Republic and the RADAR Lab in Akumal, Mexico.

 Beth has a degree in American Studies from the University of California at Santa Cruz.
 A native of the Bay Area, she currently lives in Brooklyn and is working on her first novel.